...

 Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
 Do not use too much of this medicine or use it more often than your doctor tells you to

-What to Expect During Fentanyl Treatment?
+What to Expect During Fentanyl Treatment

 Benefits of Fentanyl Treatment

-• Long-term recovery planning
+• Personalized recovery plans

-• Reduced overdose risk
+• Better physical health and lower overdose risk

 Get Help.
 Get Better.
 Get Your Life Back.